shaiperson/shaiperson.github.io/_posts/2022-02-15-plug-play-worker-pattern-1.md

 And yes, I know what you're thinking: it _would_ be cool for there to actually be a meme classifier in the next article.

-I agree, and there is.
+I agree.
+And there is one.

 <img src="https://memegenerator.net/img/images/300x300/17149542.jpg" style="display: block; margin-left: auto; margin-right: auto; width: 40%;"/>